milordsutrix/tool-tubecutter/replit.md

 ## Overview

-This is a full-stack web application that allows users to extract audio segments from YouTube videos.
-Users can input a YouTube URL, define multiple time-based selections, and download individual MP3 files for each segment.
+This is a full-stack web application that allows users to extract audio segments from both YouTube videos and uploaded MP3 files.
+Users can input a YouTube URL or upload an MP3 file, define multiple time-based selections, and download individual MP3 files for each segment.
 The application uses a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration.

 ## User Preferences